MarcJAndersen/poc-analysis-results-metadata/README.md

 Copy application files to  default tomcat webapps directory.
 The following applies if the webappdirectory is `/usr/share/tomcat/webapps`:

-Change to root, or other with write access to the tomcat webapps directory
+Change to root, or other user with write access to the tomcat webapps directory

      pushd /usr/share/tomcat/webapps/
      mkdir TT05